omarchaeopteryx/phase-0-tracks/web_dev/request_cycle/web_servers.md

 *Optional bonus question: Why is it considered a bad idea to run programs as the root user on a Linux system?*

 Answer here

+### Find the thing, continued

+*What are five Chrome DOM properties to explore because you have a hunch or are curious about what they do?*